k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/02_broadway_training_syllabus.md

 - Course Introduction
   - Course overview and main objectives
-- Overview of High-level Broadway Components
+- Broadway High-level Components Overview
 - Broadway Tutorials

 #### **DAY 1 – Afternoon**

-- Building a Broadway Flow
+- Creating a Broadway Flow
-  - Creating a simple flow that selects data from a DB table and creates a JSON file
+  - Builing a simple flow that selects data from a DB table and creates a JSON file
     - Adding Stages and Actors
     - Linking between Stages
     - Adding a loop to a flow